Uninsured Motorist Claims

 If you have suffered injuries in a car accident in the greater Jacksonville area, it is important you retain a lawyer experienced in handling uninsured motorist claims.

-Our Jacksonville uninsured motorist lawyers look into every car accident case to determine all sources of insurance coverage including bodily injury coverage for the at-fault driver, bodily injury coverage for the owner of the vehicle being driven by the at-fault driver, uninsured motorist insurance purchased by the client, uninsured motorist insurance purchased by the owner of the car in which the client was riding and any uninsured motorist insurance purchased by a resident relative.
+Our Jacksonville auto injury lawyers look into every car accident case to determine all sources of insurance coverage including bodily injury coverage for the at-fault driver, bodily injury coverage for the owner of the vehicle being driven by the at-fault driver, uninsured motorist insurance purchased by the client, uninsured motorist insurance purchased by the owner of the car in which the client was riding and any uninsured motorist insurance purchased by a resident relative.